 Leal, whose career spans three decades (see Bug Squad blog) built his career on Eisner's work.
 So we asked Leal to name 10 interesting facts about Tom Eisner.
 He obliged.

-- Tom Eisner was born in Berlin, grew up in Uruguay, went to college and lived the rest of life in the United States.
+- Tom Eisner was born in Nazi Germany, moved to Spain, grew up in Uruguay, moved to the United States, and lived the rest of life here.

-- In 1969 Tom gave the Founders' Memorial Lecture to honor Robert Snodgrass.
-This year he is being honored by the same lecture.
+- In 1969 Tom delivered the Founders' Memorial Lecture to honor Robert Snodgrass.
+This year he is being honored by the same memorial lecture.

-- Tom was an excellent musician; he owned three Steinway Grands, two remains with his daughters and one he gave to the Cornell Music Department
+- Tom was an excellent musician; he owned three Steinway Grands (two remain with his daughters and the other he gave to the Cornell Music Department

-- Tom is considered one of the founding fathers of chemical ecology but mentioned this cannot be proven without a paternity test.
+- Tom is considered one of the founding fathers of chemical ecology but he joked that this cannot be proved "without a paternity test."

-- Tom believed that he did not have good ideas, but he always got good data to support other people's idea.
+- Tom humbly said he had no good ideas, but that he "got good data to support other people's ideas."

-- One of Tom's many covers of Science appeared on 4th of July (1969) to highlight the “firework” from bombardier beetles.
+- One of Tom's many covers of Science appeared on 4th of July (1969) to highlight the “fireworks” from bombardier beetles.